Arugula is a popular salad green added to salad mixes and less frequently (we need to change this) as a sandwich topping.

 Common Arugula Varieties

 All varieties of arugula can be grown indoors.
-However, arugula sold under the "wild" category has a tendency to grow low to the ground making harvest more difficult.
+However, arugula sold under the “wild” category tends to grow low to the ground making harvest more difficult.

 The arugula we use for an example below is Roquette Arugula grown as microgreens.
 We will also explain how to grow arugula indoors up to baby leaf size.